 The Puerto Rico Broadband Program is committed to ensuring that Puerto Rico has the skilled workforce needed to meet this historic moment in the broadband industry.
-Across the nation, there is a shortage of trained fiber-optic installers and front-line electrical workers, as well as network and cybersecurity professionals.39 Puerto Rico also faces shortages, which are exacerbated by the following economic factors:
+Across the nation, there is a shortage of trained fiber-optic installers and front-line electrical workers, as well as network and cybersecurity professionals.
+Puerto Rico also faces shortages, which are exacerbated by the following economic factors:

-- Outmigration: Puerto Rico has experienced significant outmigration of its population in recent years.
-Economic challenges, including high unemployment rates and limited job opportunities, have led many residents to seek better prospects elsewhere, particularly in mainland United States.
-This outmigration has resulted in a reduced local labor pool and shortages in specific industries; - Skill Mismatches: There may be a disconnect between the skills demanded by employers and the skills possessed by the available workforce.
+- Outmigration: Puerto Rico has experienced a population decline of approximately -11% from 2010, until 2021.Economic challenges, including relatively high unemployment rates and limited job opportunities, have led many residents to seek better prospects elsewhere, particularly among those under the age of 45.
+This outmigration has resulted in a reduced local labor pool and shortages in specific industries; - Skill Mismatches: There may be a disconnect between the skills demanded by employers and the skills possessed by the currently available workforce.
 The education and training system may not align effectively with the needs of the job market, leading to shortages in certain specialized or technical fields; and - Aging Population: Puerto Rico has been grappling with an aging population, with a decreasing number of younger workers entering the labor force.
 This demographic trend can exacerbate future labor shortages, particularly in industries that require a younger workforce, such as manufacturing and healthcare.

-The Puerto Rico Broadband Program estimates that there are currently 5,000 skilled telecommunications and broadband construction workers in Puerto Rico.
-To meet the demand generated by federal investments in broadband infrastructure, the Puerto Rico Broadband Program estimates Puerto Rico will need an additional:
+The Puerto Rico Broadband Program estimates that there are currently one thousand, seven hundred (1,700) skilled telecommunications and broadband construction workers in Puerto Rico.
+To meet the demand generated by federal investments in broadband infrastructure, the Puerto Rico Broadband Program estimates Puerto Rico will focus efforts on the following three occupations: